MicrosoftDocs/azure-devops-docs/docs/ecosystem/sharepoint/deprecation/discontinue-pre-tfs-2017-sharepoint-integration.md

 ## Upgrade to TFS 2018
 TFS 2018 does not include the TFS Extension for SharePoint.
 If you are upgrading from a previous version configured to integrate with SharePoint, you will need to disable the SharePoint integration after upgrade, or your TFS SharePoint sites will fail to load.

-We have created a solution that disables SharePoint integration on a SharePoint 2013 server.
+We have created a solution that disables SharePoint integration on a **SharePoint 2013** server.
 It ensures your TFS SharePoint sites display properly.

+If you are currently running **SharePoint 2010** and want to upgrade to TFS 2018, please reach out to us at [sptfsintfeedback@microsoft.com](mailto:sptfsintfeedback@microsoft.com).

 For more information, read [Disable SharePoint integration after TFS 2018 upgrade](disable-tfs-sharepoint-integration-after-tfs-2018-upgrade.md).